aloknsingh/ds_pca_deep_dive/README.md

 ### Principal Component Analysis in Practice.

-Once, We have seen, intuition and mathematical formulation of Principal Component Analysis.
+Once, we have seen, intuition and mathematical formulation of Principal Component Analysis.
 We explore PCA through various examples.
 We will be using Scikit-learn and matplotlib to dive deep into examples.

 We will look into following four use cases: